How to Write a Eulogy

 3. Compare notes with other eulogists.

 Before getting too far in the process, compare notes with other eulogists, if there are others.
 If multiple people are going to speak, it’s nice to try to highlight different aspects of your loved one’s life and personality.
 By checking in, you’ll make sure you’re both painting a full picture and not repeating stories or messages.
+If you're unsure of who the other eulogists are (or you're the only one), you can approach the family with your eulogy and ask for their opinions.

 4. Draft an introduction and conclusion.

 While your stories should be the meat of your eulogy, having a strong opener and conclusion are important.
 In most cases, it’s helpful to start by introducing yourself and your relationship to the deceased, then lead into the traits that you want to talk about.
 At the end of your speech, consider the final message that you want to send.
 For some people this is a message of comfort for those in the audience.
 Others choose to end with a final message that they would like to say to the deceased.
+Writing out the speech can also aide you in checking for inconsistencies or sections that may just be better to cut out entirely.

 5. Check the length.